 Toronto is in the “Dish With One Spoon Territory”.
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and Peoples, Europeans and all newcomers have been invited into this treaty in the spirit of peace, friendship and respect.

-Toronto Metropolitan University strives to develop positive relationships with the Aboriginal community through initiatives such as the Aboriginal Education Council (AEC), TMU Aboriginal Student Services (RASS), and the Aboriginal Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI).
+Toronto Metropolitan University strives to develop positive relationships with the Indigenous community through initiatives such as the Indigenous Education Council (IEC), Gdoo-maawnjidimi Mompii Indigenous Student Services, and the Indigenous Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI).

 N'it and hello!
-I am Monica McKay, Director of Aboriginal Initiatives.
+I am Monica McKay, Director of Indigenous Initiatives.
 On behalf of my team, I would like to welcome you to Toronto Metropolitan University!
-I feel TMU continues to support Aboriginal students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.
+I feel TMU continues to support Indigenous students in many different ways and hope you will find the resources on our website to be a helpful aid in your journey.

 T'ooyaksiy' N'iin, Miigwetch, thank you!

-RASS is part of the Aboriginal Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI).
+Gdoo-maawnjidimi Mompii Indigenous Student Services is part of the Indigenous Initiatives unit in the Office of the Vice-President, Equity and Community Inclusion (OVPECI).